Gaslight (1940 film): Production

 The film was announced in June 1939.
 It was a more prestigious production from British National Pictures than that studio normally made.

-The play had been performed on Broadway as Angel Street, so when the MGM remake was released in the United States, it was given the same title as the American production.

 Reception

 Box office

 According to Kinematograph Weekly the film did well at the British box office in September 1940.

 Critical

 The Monthly Film Bulletin wrote: "This is a gripping story, the suspense of which heightens right up to the last few moments.
 It is effectively produced, brilliantly directed and admirably acted.
 The Victorian background is cleverly portrayed, and relief from the Grand Guignol atmosphere is provided by a music-hall sequence, complete with comic song and can-can.
 There are numerous touches, in addition to the very effective opening, by means of which the Director adds poignancy to the situation.
 He is well served by the cast.
 Anton Walbrook gives a brilliant performance of unmitigated and heartless villainy, and Diana Wynyard has never acted better.
 Hers is an exceedingly difficult part, but she seizes the opportunities it offers with both hands, and gives a well-balanced, sensitive and appealing study of the hapless and helpless victim of a maniac.
 The supporting players rise to the high standard of acting set by the principals."

 Rotten Tomatoes tallied a 100% score, based on six professional reviews.

 Leonard Maltin gave the film 3 1/2 stars (out of 4): "Electrifying atmosphere, delicious performances, and a succinctly conveyed sense of madness, and evil lurking beneath the surface of the ordinary".

 The Time Out critic wrote, "Nothing like as lavish as the later MGM version ...
 But in its own small-scale way a superior film by far.
 Lurking menace hangs in the air like a fog, the atmosphere is electric, and Wynyard suffers exquisitely as she struggles to keep dementia at bay."